nagaseyasuhito/wicket-guice-persist/README.md

 # Wicket and guice-persist integration

-Almost Open Session In View pattern was implemented by `Filter`, so cannot catch some commit time Exceptions.
+Almost Open Session In View pattern was implemented by `Filter`, so cannot catch some commit-time Exceptions.

-This integration manage transaction in `IRequestCycleListener` like as Open Session In View pattern, and it can catch all exceptions and forwarding to wicket managed error page.
+This integration manage transaction in `IRequestCycleListener` like as Open Session In View pattern, and it can catch all commit-time exceptions and forwarding to wicket managed error page.

 ## Usage